Data fusion methods for the heterogeneity of treatment effect and confounding function: Introduction

-The identification results motivate a wide class of consistent estimators of the model parameters.
+The identification results motivate a broad class of consistent estimators of the model parameters.
 However, naive choices lead to inefficient estimators.
-To guide constructing efficient estimators and accelerate the full potential of trial and observational studies, we derive the semiparametric efficient score combining the two data sources.
-The theoretical task is challenging because of restrictions on the parameters of interest induced from the identification assumptions such that existing semiparametric efficiency theory for data integration \citep[e.g.,][]{chen2008semiparametric} cannot be applied.
+We derive the semiparametric efficient score combining the two data sources to guide constructing efficient estimators and accelerate the full potential of trial and observational studies.
+The theoretical task is challenging because of restrictions on the parameters of interest induced from the identification assumptions, such that the existing semiparametric efficiency theory for data integration \citep[e.g.,][]{chen2008semiparametric} cannot apply.
 To overcome the challenges, we translate the restrictions into the likelihood function by re-parameterization and follow the geometric approach \citep[e.g., ][]{bickel1993efficient,tsiatis2007semiparametric} to derive the efficient score.
-We then propose an integrative estimator of the heterogeneity of treatment effect and confounding function, which is rate-doubly robust \citep{rotnitzky2019characterization} in the sense that the estimator has a fast root-$N$ rate of convergence with weaker conditions on nuisance function approximation, e.g. using flexible semiparametric and nonparametric methods.
-We clarify the conditions under which the gain of efficiency is strictly positive by data integration over the trial estimator.
-A simulation study shows that the integrative estimator outperforms the trial estimator in two settings with and without unmeasured confounding in the observational study.
-We apply the proposed method to estimate the heterogeneous treatment effect of adjuvant chemotherapy for early stage non-small cell lung cancer after surgery.
+Built upon the efficient score, we propose an integrative estimator, which enables a fast root-$N$ rate of convergence under weaker conditions on nuisance function approximation, e.g., using consistent but flexible semiparametric and nonparametric methods.
+We clarify the conditions under which the gain of efficiency is strictly positive by data integration over the trial-only estimator.{{} The improvement in efficiency arises when certain predictors in the heterogeneous treatment effect function are absent in the confounding function.
+The formulation of the heterogeneous treatment effect and confounding functions can be grounded in domain expertise or determined through variable selection based on training data.
+Additionally, we propose goodness-of-fit tests for assessing the structural assumptions based on over-identification tests.} A simulation study shows that the integrative estimator outperforms the trial-only estimator in two settings with and without unmeasured confounding in the observational study.
+In addition, we apply the proposed method to estimate the heterogeneous treatment effect of chemotherapy for non-small cell lung cancer. {The proofs of the semiparametric efficient score and its asymptotic properties are presented in the last section of the main paper, with more technical proofs given in the supplementary material \citep{supplementary_material}.}

+Our work is motivated by related works and addresses challenges in the areas of data fusion, projection, and nonparametric structural models, each of which is elaborated as follows.